 Come and join us as we take you on a hole by hole by hole tour of our relaxing picturesque alpine course.

-1st hole Par 4.
-Get your round underway with a straight drive down the middle of the fairway to towards the mountain to give yourself a straight forward 2nd shot onto the green.
+Get your round underway with a straight drive down the middle of the fairway towards the mountain to give yourself a straight forward 2nd shot on to the green.

-Out of bounds left and trees right of the fairway which can block your 2nd into the green.
+Out of bounds left and trees right of the fairway which can block your 2nd to the green.

-even the long hitters need a big straight drive and long 2nd to give you a chance of landing the large flat green for your 3rd as trees guard both sides of the fairway all the way to the green.
+Running along the north edge of the course, even long hitters need a big straight drive and a long 2nd to give a chance of landing the large flat green for your 3rd.
+Trees guard both sides of the fairway all the way to the green.

 You will be distracted by the great views of the mountain and countryside left when walking down the fairway.

-Land the green to be safe as sand bunkers left of green mounds and rough right.
+For this short par 3 you need to land the green to be safe – as there are sand bunkers left of green mounds and rough on the right.